Curbing climate change and creating a more sustainable community can start with making smart choices about how we spend our money.

-Recent surveys from environmental technology company GreenPrint show nearly 80% of Americans are concerned about the environmental impact of products they buy.
-Food Business News reports that a similar percentage says sustainability is essential when deciding what food and beverages to buy from grocery stores and restaurants.
+Nearly 80% of Americans are concerned about the environmental impact of products they buy, according to a recent survey from GreenPrint, an environmental technology company.
+Food Business News reports that a similar percentage say sustainability is very or somewhat important when deciding which food and beverages to buy from grocery stores and restaurants.

 People are passionate, but they're also practical.
 They want ways to be more sustainable in their everyday lives that are convenient and save them money.
 Fortunately, community-based and out-of-the-box approaches can help people maximize what they already have while creating cost-effective (even free) ways to get things they need.

 Read on for some inspiring examples in the growing movement to reduce waste, keep goods out of landfills and build strong networks to share resources.

 Liesl Clark is proof that effective sustainability movements can grow from simple beginnings.
 Clark and a friend were upset about all the plastic that had washed up on the Pacific Northwest beach in Bainbridge, WA, where their kids played.
 Rather than turn their back on this problem, they spent time studying how that waste ended up in their community in the first place.

 Their research led to action in 2013, when they started the Buy Nothing Project to limit the use of plastic — which winds up in every ecosystem (including their local beach) — by encouraging people to buy less and share more.
 "We thought maybe this project would last a month or so with our friends joining us, but in a matter of days we had thousands," Clark says.
 Now more than 5 million strong, the movement also includes a mobile app that simplifies resource sharing of everything from appliances to clothes to cleaning supplies.